Supporting neurodiverse families

 Debbie has a passion for hiking and the outdoors and loves volunteering as a Scout and Cub Leader with the local Scout Group.

-Chris Russell, SEND Family Support Manager and DSR Lead
+Chris Russell, Training Lead and Family Support Manager

 Chris brings with him almost 20 years of experience working in the world of Special Educational Needs and Disabilities (SEND), most recently as Hertfordshire County Council’s DSPL4 Area Manager and SEND Lead.